 Further reading on data presentations

 Still not sure what chart type to choose?
-Ask us for advice or get some inspiration checking these resources:
+Ask us for advice or get some inspiration by checking these resources:

 - TED talk – The best stats you’ve ever seen by my data presentation guru Hans Rosling